datanav/docs/documentation/service-configuration/pipes/configuration-transforms-rest.rst

        specified ``operation`` section of the :ref:`REST system <rest_system>`.
 The transform configuration will take precedence if defined.
 This template supports the same named parameters as ``id_expression``.
 If the operation supports paging then ``previous_body`` and ``previous_headers`` are available for all page requests except the first.
-Tip: use the Jinja "is defined" syntax for these variables to set default values for the first page.
+Tip: use Jinja's `"is defined" <https://jinja.palletsprojects.com/en/3.1.x/templates/#tests>`_ tests for these variables to set default values for the first page.
      -
      -